-Anglia Ruskin University has campuses in Cambridge, Chelmsford and Peterborough, plus many partner colleges and institutions across the UK and globally.
-Students from 177 countries study with them across four continents.
+Anglia Ruskin University (ARU) has campuses in Cambridge, Chelmsford, London and Peterborough, plus many partner colleges and institutions across the UK and globally.
+Students from 185 countries study with ARU across four continents.

-ARU is well regarded for its health and social care courses.
-You can also study the arts, humanities, education, computing and technology, engineering, law, business, economics, life sciences and more, including medicine at Essex’s only School of Medicine.
-Research across six key study-areas continues to build on the university’s growing reputation.
+ARU is well regarded for its health and social care courses and research across six key study-areas continues to build on the university’s growing reputation.
+Students can also study the arts, humanities, education, computing and technology, engineering, law, business, economics, life sciences and more, including medicine, at Essex’s only School of Medicine.

 ARU has a range of subject areas, including:

-It’s been nearly 160 years since John Ruskin opened the Cambridge School of Art and in 2005 they added his name to theirs.
-There has been a lot of development and investment in recent years, with over £100m spent on new facilities in Cambridge and Chelmsford in 5 years including a new science centre in Cambridge and a School of Medicine in Chelmsford.
-Meanwhile they have plans to invest another £200 million over the next ten years.
+There’s been a lot of development and investment in ARU in recent years.
+Over £100m has been spent on new facilities in Cambridge and Chelmsford within the last five years, including a new science centre in Cambridge and a School of Medicine in Chelmsford.
+There are further plans to invest another £200 million over the next ten years.